 Of course, foreclosure defendants may appear at the conference with counsel, which may help them take full advantage of the procedure.
-The Law Firm of Vaughn and Weber routinely represents clients through all phases of a foreclosure action.
-If you are facing a foreclosure, and would like to speak with an attorney about the settlement conference, or any other step in the foreclosure process, feel free to call (516) 858-2620 today.
+The Law Firm of Vaughn, Weber & Prakope, PLLC routinely represents clients through all phases of a foreclosure action.
+If you are facing a foreclosure, and would like to speak with an attorney about a settlement conference, or any other step in the foreclosure process, feel free to call (516) 858-2620 today.

 *Contributions to the research and preparation of this blog were made by Jason Mays, J.D. (awaiting admission in NYS).

 Am I Eligible For A Foreclosure Settlement Conference?

 Generally, you are eligible for a Mandatory Foreclosure Settlement Conference if: